Autodesk BIM 360 Design architect Corstorphine + Wright

 The ability to update BIM models in real time across multiple offices helps UK architecture firm boost productivity by 25%

-With an increasing network of offices, Corstorphine + Wright wanted to ensure it could continue to work efficiently and effectively and co-ordinate internal teams throughout the UK.
-An expanding project portfolio and a increase in the size and scale of jobs led to larger design file sizes, placing greater pressure on the virtual private network (VPN) and lengthening upload and download times.
+With an increasing network of offices, Corstorphine + Wright wanted to ensure it could continue to work efficiently and effectively and coordinate internal teams throughout the UK.
+An expanding project portfolio and an increase in the size and scale of jobs led to larger design file sizes, placing greater pressure on the virtual private network (VPN) and lengthening upload and download times.

 The volume of design models meant that a lot of local storage was also required to store each project.
 That was proving to be costly and came with data-protection issues such as access control and disaster recovery.
 The firm needed a secure cloud solution that would enable colleagues and clients to collaborate anywhere in the country in real time.
 BIM 360 construction-management software is designed with privacy in mind.
 All files uploaded to BIM 360 are stored in the cloud on encrypted storage.

-“Using Autodesk BIM 360 Design to collaborate with teams anywhere, we're seeing productivity increases of up to 25% on cloud-based BIM projects.”
+“Using Autodesk BIM 360 Design to collaborate with teams anywhere, we are seeing productivity increases of up to 25% on cloud-based BIM projects.”

 —Anthony Woodsford, Associate/BIM Manager, Corstorphine + Wright